As we enter springtime and the weather gets warmer and the days get longer honeybees start swarming and becoming more active.

 The solitary Masonry/mortar bees are also venturing out to find the ideal place to nest, which is sometimes found on walls that receive sun for most of the day.
 They often make solitary nests within the holes of a wall and enter via small holes in the pointing between the bricks.
 There are several different species of masonry bees, none of which are dangerous to humans, even getting one mad enough to sting you would be a challenge!

-A honeybee swarm resting on a stone plinth.
+A honeybee swarm on a tree branch.
 These are not bumble bees, wasps or masonry/mortar bees

 It is this time of year we get inundated with many phone calls and messages about possible wasp infestations, when in fact they may simply be any of the above Bee species that are wanting to continue their life cycle.